On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Appendix

-\subsection{Additional Numerical Experiments}
+\subsection{Additional numerical experiments}

-\paragraph{Comparison of Cue Influence Without Domain Shift}
+\paragraph{Comparison of cue influence without domain shift.}

-\am{ Except for the texture extraction procedure all cue extraction methods can be applied as an online transformation during inference.
+The texture and shape cue experts face a domain shift when evaluated on the corresponding base dataset image.
+Except for the texture extraction procedure all cue extraction methods can be applied as an online transformation during inference.
 This allows us to compare the cue influence without domain shift for the shape experts.
-We observe that the S cue based on object contours ($\text{S}_\text{HED}$) \mr{mostly outperforms} other experts trained on shape cues, \mr{also when the latter receive additional color cue information, see} \cref{tab:shape-indomain}. }
+We observe that the S cue based on object contours ($\text{S}_\text{HED}$) mostly outperforms other experts trained on shape cues, also when the latter receive additional color cue information, see \cref{tab:shape-indomain}.
+The generation of the texture cue dataset does not allow a one to one correspondence between a texture and base dataset image.
+However, we can evaluate the expert performance on a texture dataset generated from the validation images of the base dataset.
+For Cityscapes and CARLA, we find that the T cue outperforms all other cues.
+We conclude that learning texture is easier but either suffers stronger from the domain shift or overfits to its training domain.

+\paragraph{Cue influence on frequency-weighted segmentation performance.} Dependent on the use-case, different metrics may be better suited to quantify the performance of a model.
+MIoU is often used in semantic segmentation, if all classes are equally important.
+The frequency-weighted Intersection over Union (fwIoU) can be used to weight each class importance depending on their frequency of appearance \cite{Ulku22SurveyOnDeep}.
+Comparing the ranking of the cue influences measured by mIoU (see Table 2 to 4 in the paper) and by fwIoU (see \cref{tab:fwIoU}), we observe only minor differences for real-world datasets.
+For the CARLA dataset we see a slightly higher influence of the texture which aligns with our findings that the T cue is mostly valuable for larger segments.

-\paragraph{Cue Influence on Different Semantic Classes} \am{ \Cref{fig:classinfluenceCarla,fig:classinfluencePC,fig:classinflucneCitytransformer} show that the results reported on Cityscapes generalize to the other base datasets as well as to the transformer model.
-However, for the CARLA base dataset we observe that the texture is more discriminatory compared to the real-world datasets (cf.\ column $4$ \mr{`rank change'} in \cref{tab:mioupascalcontext_carla}) and the performance of the $\text{T}_\text{RGB}$ expert on classes like road, sidewalk and building surpasses the performance of the comparable shape expert $\text{S}_\text{EED-RGB}$.
-In \cref{fig:experts_preds_appendix} we provide additional qualitative results for this finding.}
+\paragraph{Cue influence on different semantic classes.} \Cref{fig:classinfluence} shows that the results reported on Cityscapes generalize to the other base datasets as well as to the transformer model.

+However, for the CARLA base dataset we observe that the texture is more discriminatory compared to the real-world datasets (cf.\ column $4$ `rank change' in Table 3 and Table 4 of the paper) and the performance of the $\text{T}_\text{RGB}$ expert on classes like road, sidewalk and building surpasses the performance of the comparable shape expert $\text{S}_\text{EED-RGB}$.
+In \cref{fig:experts_preds_appendix} we provide additional qualitative results for this finding.